boucadair/WG-Charters/onions-bofrequest.md

 The goal of this BoF is to determine whether there is interest in forming a working group focused on operationalising service and network abstractions, including:

 - Understanding the need for service and network abstractions.
-- Developing and maintaining the service and network-level YANG data models.
+- Enabling and maintaining the service and network-level YANG data models.
 - Documenting the interaction between the service and network YANG data models and the underlying device models.
 - Enabling YANG-based APIs for use in integration and automation.
 - Cataloging tools related to automation.